 You can sign up on this website with your email address and license plate number.
 If your car is involuntarily towed by the City of Boston, then the system will email you.

 Not covered by this system are cars towed by the Massachusetts State Police.
-For example, vehicles towed from the Jamaicaway are towed under the jurisdiction of the State Police, and the City of Boston does not have access to this data.
+For example, vehicles towed from the Jamaicaway and Storrow Drive are under jurisdiction of the State Police, and the City of Boston does not have access to this data.

 Alerts are intended to provide timely notification of the tow.
 Once alerted, drivers will be in a position to resolve the situation by retrieving their vehicles quickly and avoiding the accumulation of storage charges.

-Typically one to four hours after a car is towed.
+Typically 15 to 75 minutes after a car is towed.
+In some cases alerts may be sent up to two hours after a tow.
 Notifications are based on information entered into the Boston Police Department towing database.
 Cars towed to the Boston Transportation Department's Frontage Road tow lot have their information entered into the database as they arrive at the lot.
 However, when a car is towed to a private tow lot (such as for street sweeping), it is the responsibility of the tow operator to inform the BPD, and this extra step may delay the process of entering the information into the database.

 Users are limited to ten plate numbers per email address.
 If you own a fleet and have a legitimate business need for alerts for more than ten license plates, then please describe your case to email@example.com and we will find a way to accomodate you.